athento/athento-nx-afm/README.md

  * Blocking Check: Max idle time per file (if a file waits fo more than X minutes/seconds, an alert will raise).
  * Blocking Check Alert: WS URL or mail address to notify.

-### Latest version

-Details of the latest version can be found at http://doc.athento.com

-### Documentation

-The documentation available can be found at http://doc.athento.com

-### Instalation

-Please see the file called INSTALL or http://doc.athento.com

-### Licensing

-Please see the file called LICENSE

 ### Contact

- * Ask for help at http://answers.athento.com

  * You can contact anybody at http://www.athento.com/contact

- * You can also write us to support@athento.com
+ * You can also write us to soporte@athento.com